vipulnaik/diet-exercise-health/events/2024/2024-07-12-tdap-vaccine-booster-dose.md

 I resumed hand gripper exercises with my left hand (this is the non-vaccine arm).
 This was consistent with my plan.

+### Seven days later (2024-07-19)

+I resumed hand gripper exercises with my right hand (this is the vaccine arm).
+This was consistent with my plan.